 Sister Faustina not only wrote how she herself appreciated the ministry of the spiritual director from Cracow but also what Jesus and the Mother of God said about him.
 She herself thought that Father Andrasz was a great grace for her.
 In Sister Faustina’s opinion he was a help to discern God’s work in her soul as well as the inspirations pertaining to the fulfilment of the mission of Mercy.
 She called him “a spiritual leader”, “a pillar of light” that lit her way to close union with God and she regretted that there were so few such priests.
 She wrote that this was a priest filled with the spirit of God, a holy and an enlightened man.
 Sister Faustina came to know how very pleasing he was to God and she had respect for him, as for a saint.
 Every day after Holy Communion she thanked Jesus for the priest and asked for the light of the Holy Spirit for him so that he could discern God’s plans for her well.

 In the “Diary” Father Andrasz is also present in the context of the Mother of God apparitions.
 When she had one of her visions, during a Mass, Sister Faustina saw the Mother of God with the Infant Jesus.
 Before the Elevation the Infant Jesus ran with joy to the centre of the altar and later He let Father Andrasz consume Him.
-The Mother of God said to Sister Faustina: See with what assurance I entrust Jesus into his hands.
-In the same way, you are to entrust your soul and be like a child to him (Diary 677).
+The Mother of God said to Sister Faustina: “Look how confidently I entrust Jesus to his hands; you, too, should entrust your soul to him and be like a child with respect to him” (Diary 677).

 Apostolate of Mercy